 To remedy these headaches, the transit system is having Replicant bolster its paratransit phone service responsiveness through automation.
 Rather than force users to adopt technologies they aren’t comfortable with, like web-based forms or mobile apps, Replicant is providing a conversational AI system with accessibility in mind.
 Soon, riders will be able to quickly navigate all reservation requests, cancellations and status updates via their preferred method – over the phone.

-Replicant’s holistic approach to facilitating human-machine interaction shows how efficiency and accessibility can go hand-in-hand.
-The machine is designed to provide everyone with “exactly the same service” regardless of any potential impairments or limitations, Shamia told Aquino, and by offering several methods of engagement through text, chat and voice, Replicant is creating a more accessible customer service experience for all.
+Replicant’s approach combines efficiency and accessibility to create an inclusive customer service experience.
+This holistic method ensures that human-machine interactions are seamless and equitable.
+The machine is designed to provide everyone with “exactly the same service” regardless of any potential impairments or limitations, Shamia told Aquino.
+By offering multiple methods of engagement through text, chat, and voice, Replicant is creating a more accessible customer service experience for all.